 Practicals are equally important as the theory subject.
-By performing the practicals, students learn by actual participation, which lasts for a longer time duration.
+By performing the practicals, students learn by actual participation, which lasts in their memory for a longer time duration.
 Generally, most students forget the concepts that they have learned in the theory classes.
 But, when they perform the Science practicals, they remember it for a longer period of time.
-We easily forget the things that we listen to, but what we see remains firm in our memory.
-CBSE has therefore introduced practicals for Science subjects in class 9.
-Here we have provided all the details of CBSE class 9 Science practicals for students.
+We easily forget the things that we listen to, but what we see remains firmly etched in our memory.
+CBSE has therefore introduced practicals for Science subjects in Class 9.
+Here we have provided all the details of CBSE Class 9 Science practicals for students.

 Science practicals not only help students to understand the concepts but also generate interest among them.
 They get a platform where they can try out different things and showcase their creativity.
 In this way, the love of Science also gets enhanced among them.
-Students who find Science as difficult also begin taking an interest in the subject.
+Moreover, students who find Science to be difficult also begin taking an interest in the subject.

 CBSE Class 9 Science Practicals – Syllabus, Lab Manual and Kit

 CBSE has provided the official syllabus for Class 9 Science practicals.
 Board has allocated 30 periods for conducting all the practicals.
 Here we have provided a list of Science experiments that students need to perform in the laboratory.
 Further, we have also provided the information on the lab manual, important questions asked in practical exams and NCERT science manual kit.